Crazy Horse: Other

 Crazy Horse has two highways named after him, both called the Crazy Horse Memorial Highway.
 In South Dakota, the designation has been applied to a portion of US 16/US 385 between Custer and Hill City, which passes by the Crazy Horse Memorial.
 In November 2010, Nebraska Governor Dave Heineman approved designating US 20 from Hay Springs to Fort Robinson in honor of Crazy Horse, capping a year-long effort by citizens of Chadron.
 The designation may extend east another 100 miles through Cherry County to Valentine.

-Crazy Horse School in Wanblee, South Dakota is named after him.
+Crazy Horse was honored by the U.S. Postal Service in 1982 with a 13¢ Great Americans series postage stamp, and the Crazy Horse School in Wanblee, South Dakota is named after him.